 Green For Your Green

 Note that many grants require 501(c)(3) status or a fiscal sponsor.
-If your group or organization doesn't have 501(c)(3) status, IOBY.org is a great local option for fiscal sponsorship.
+If your group or organization doesn't have 501(c)(3) status, IOBY.org is a great local option for fiscal sponsorship for a project.
+You can find out more about getting fiscal sponsorship for your organization here (in a New York Lawyers for the Public Interest Community Guide).

 America the Beautiful Fund's Operation Green Plant program has collected more than $100 Million worth of surplus seeds, bulbs and garden gloves from major American companies.
 Grants of 100 to 6,000 seed packets are being offered on the basis of availability and relative need.
 They have a seed warehouse in Brooklyn contact Frank (347) 241-7353.

-Through the BIG!Gives Back program, Build It Green!NYC donates used building materials to charities, schools, environmental groups and artists in New York City.
+Through the BIG!Gives Back program, Build It Green!NYC donates used building materials to charities, schools, environmental groups and artists in New York City (they will be giving wood again in April 2014).

 NYC Department of Sanitation offers free equipment for community-initiated lot clean up.